citrix/citrix-daas-rest-go/citrixquickdeploy/docs/Essentials.md

 HasAlertContextVersion returns a boolean if a field has been set.

+### SetAlertContextVersionNil

+`func (o *Essentials) SetAlertContextVersionNil(b bool)`

+ SetAlertContextVersionNil sets the value for AlertContextVersion to be an explicit nil

+### UnsetAlertContextVersion
+`func (o *Essentials) UnsetAlertContextVersion()`

+UnsetAlertContextVersion ensures that no value is present for AlertContextVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)